Neniflight/Q1-B01-Team-CS/README.md

 ```bash
 conda env create -f environment_{respective_OS}.yml
 ```
 4. Once done, you need to set up a ChromaDB database for the Google Gemini to base its responses off of.
 Run the `liar_plus_to_chroma.ipynb` in its entirety.
-Make sure you have Docker installed.
+Make sure you have Docker installed and running before you run this commahnd:
 ```bash
 docker run -d --rm --name chromadb -v ./chroma:/chroma/chroma -e IS_PERSISTENT=TRUE -e ANONYMIZED_TELEMETRY=TRUE -p 8000:8000 chromadb/chroma:0.5.13
 ```